Smartenit/iot-workshop-smartenit/README.md

     `git clone https://github.com/Smartenit/iot-workshop-smartenit.git`

     Optionally, you can download the repository as a ZIP file at the  `Downloads` menu.
-In case you are interested in making a contribution for this workshop, follow the instructions in [contributions guidelines](#contributions-guidelines)
+If you are interested in making a contribution for this workshop, follow the instructions in [contributions guidelines](#contributions-guidelines)

 3. Once you are done cloning or downloading the repository, change your current path to the workshop folder, there you will be able to install the repository requirements using the Python package installer `pip`.
 In case you need to install this tool please visit [Installing pip][pip-installing]: